 In fact, if adding foil stamping to a print on-demand book, you only get block letters on the spine.
 Most self-publishers would rather have the foiled typeface on the spine that matches the foiled book title on the cover.

 Foil stamping is a customization that costs very little

 Consider adding options to set your book apart.
-It costs relatively little to add customizations.
+It costs relatively little to add customization.
 But, there is one point that is quite often overlooked when making decisions about adding custom options.
 That is that self-publishers can charge a higher retail price.

-Customizations actually help self-publishers make more profit.
+Customization actually help self-publishers make more profit.
 Also, how little it costs per copy to add a foil stamp.
 Leave the foil off, and it is simply called blind stamping.

 Emboss and Deboss terminology

 Embossing is raising the surface on the paper, and this often used on a dust jacket and then it may have foil stamping.
 At times, authors say they want embossing on cover wrap.
 A cover wrap — not to be confused with a dust jacket — is glued to the boards of a book.
 This surface cannot be raise or emboss.
 It can only deboss.

 Debossing is stamping the surface area so that it will press into the boards which are the boards of a hardcover book; front cover, spine and back cover.
 So, you cannot raise these surfaces.